 - Provides therapy in gross motor, fine motor and cognitive skills and activities of daily living with children from birth to age 5 in school, clinic, home or another natural environment.

-- Documents evaluations, treatment notes and progress reports, contributes to child’s Individual Family Service Plan and Individual Education Plan.
+- Contributes to progress reports and child’s Individual Family Service Plan and Individual Education Plan.

 - Actively engages in a team approach with therapists, parents, teachers, and classroom assistants to serve children.